Daniele-Dondi/AutoChem/README.md

 <br>
 <br>
 <b>check</b>:
-You should have awk, bc available on your Linux environment together with a task spooler like:<br>
-tsp or slurm<br>
+You should have awk, bc available on your Linux environment together with a task spooler like tsp or slurm<br>
-If you use Windows for Autochem you should install also dos2unix<br>
+If you use Windows for Autochem you should also install dos2unix<br>
-To activate <i>check</i> for the first time you should do:<br>
+To activate <i>check</i> for the first time you should:<br>
 1) Copy the whole content of the folder <i>scripts</i> in your Linux working environment for calculations.<br>
 2) Render the scripts runnable:<br>
 chmod +x chmodme<br>